hasantezcan/evolutionary-computing-notes/_data/weeks/week3/what-Is-an-evolutionary-algorithm.md

 # Bölüm 3 - Evrimsel Hesaplama Nedir?

-> What Is an Evolutionary Algorithm?
+> Chapter 3 - What Is an Evolutionary Algorithm?

 ---